A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: R-value and Conformal P-value

 \subsection{Discussion}

-We emphasize that the fundamental connection between the R-value and conformal $q$-values only holds under the one-class classification setup.
-The BH $q$-value \eqref{q-BH2} will be different from the $R$-value \eqref{FSP-2} under the binary classification setup that we have considered in this article.
-Specifically, the cardinalities of the calibration sets will be different under the two setups, and the equality \eqref{q-BH3} does not hold.
-Our $R$-value does not explicitly utilize conformal $p$-values under the binary classification setup.
+We emphasize that the fundamental connection between the R-value and conformal q-values only holds under the one-class classification setup.
+The BH q-value \eqref{q-BH2} will be different from the R-value \eqref{FSP-est} under the binary classification setup that we have considered in this article.
+Specifically, the cardinalities of the calibration sets will be different under the two setups, and the equality \eqref{q-BH2} does not hold.
+Our R-value does not explicitly utilize conformal p-values under the binary classification setup.

-The conformal $p$-value approach by \cite{Batetal21} remains applicable for selective inference in the binary classification setup, specifically for the selection of cases from class 2.
-Nevertheless, it is noteworthy that the conformal $p$-value method utilizes a smaller data set, as the data set $\mathcal D^2$ is discarded, in comparison to our $R$-value approach.
+The conformal p-value approach by \cite{Batetal21} remains applicable for selective inference in the binary classification setup, specifically for the selection of cases from class 2.
+Nevertheless, it is noteworthy that the conformal p-value method utilizes a smaller data set, as the data set $\mathcal D^2$ is discarded, in comparison to our R-value approach.
 Consequently, this may lead to suboptimal information utilization and a reduction in statistical power.
 In addition, it is worth noting that the FASI algorithm may not be well-suited for the outlier detection problem, as it presumes that the test data and calibration data are exchangeable, which is unlikely to hold in practical scenarios.
-Therefore, both the conformal $p$-value and FASI approaches would require modification to address the outlier detection problem with labeled outliers.
+Therefore, both the conformal p-value and FASI approaches would require modification to address the outlier detection problem with labeled outliers.
 Related issues have gone beyond the scope of this study and will be pursued in future research.